Fed raises key rate by half-point and signals more to come - KESQ

 By CHRISTOPHER RUGABER

+The Fed made clear, in a statement and a news conference by Chair Jerome Powell, that it thinks sharply higher rates are still needed to fully tame the worst inflation bout to strike the economy in four decades.

-The Fed boosted its benchmark rate a half-point to a range of 4.25% to 4.5%, its highest level in 15 years.
-Though smaller than its previous three-quarter-point hikes, the latest move will further heighten the costs of many consumer and business loans and the risk of a recession.
+The central bank boosted its benchmark rate a half-point to a range of 4.25% to 4.5%, its highest level in 15 years.
+Though lower than its previous three-quarter-point hikes, the latest move will further increase the costs of many consumer and business loans and the risk of a recession.

-The policymakers also forecast that their key short-term rate will reach a range of 5% to 5.25% by the end of 2023.
-That suggests that the Fed is prepared to raise its benchmark rate by an additional three-quarters of a point and leave it there until the end of next year.
-Some economists had expected that they would project only an additional half-point increase.
+More surprisingly, the policymakers forecast that their key short-term rate will reach a range of 5% to 5.25% by the end of 2023.
+That suggests that the Fed is poised to raise its rate by an additional three-quarters of a point and leave it there through next year.
+Some economists had expected that the Fed would project only an additional half-point increase.

-The central bank’s latest rate hike was announced one day after an encouraging report showed that inflation in the United States slowed in November for a fifth straight month.
-The year-over-year increase of 7.1%, though still high, was sharply below a recent peak of 9.1% in June.
+“The inflation data in October and November show a welcome reduction,” Powell said at his news conference.
+“But it will take substantially more evidence to give confidence that inflation is on a sustained downward path.”

-Fed officials have indicated that they see some evidence of progress in their drive to defeat the worst inflation bout in four decades and to bring inflation back down to their 2% annual target.
+In recent weeks, Fed officials have indicated that they see some evidence of progress in their drive to defeat the worst inflation bout in four decades and bring inflation back down to their 2% annual target.
 The national average for a gallon of regular gas, for example, has tumbled from $5 in June to $3.21.

-Many supply chains have unraveled, helping reduce goods prices.
-The better-than-expected November inflation data showed that the prices of used cars, furniture and toys all declined last month.

 So did the costs of services from hotels to airfares to car rentals.
 Rental and home prices are falling, too, though those declines have yet to feed into the government’s data.